 It was like an emotional dam bursting as the holiday drew closer, Why did my own mother not love me?
-Was it me? amid the messages of, “Moms are the best!
+It must have been me! amid the messages of, “Moms are the best!
 They are so selfless and loving!
 Aren’t moms wonderful!!”
 Then he was not just struggling with his own hurts, but he was upset with himself for not treating me right and feeling like a failure.
 Maybe it was all his fault.

 How we responded was setting the course for our future.

 I chose to forgive him.
 Sure, I was still shaken from our argument but I forgave him and said do not worry about it for another second.
 Then I listened.
 If I really wanted to know what his deal was, then I had to listen.

 Joe chose to be vulnerable with me that night, sharing the wounds that reopen this time of year without fail.
 I remember sitting in the dark with him that night as he broke down and asked me, what’s wrong with me??
 I’m a 40 year old man and I still can’t get through Mother’s Day.
 This stuff happened decades ago shouldn’t I be over it by now?
 Why does it still hurt so much?
 You must think I’m an idiot.
 Why can’t I man up and not let this bother me??

 It was hard to know how to respond to that.
 I had to remind him, that after all he experienced it should bother him.
 I think our marriage would be in trouble if he told me it didn’t bother him at all.
 It wasn’t his fault.
 I prayed for him.
 Validated his feelings.
 Spoke the truth about the value and purpose God has given him.

 His vulnerability with me that night turned out to be an unexpected blessing to me.